1313e/PRISM/docs/source/user/terminology.rst

 	It is also a one-word description of what *PRISM* does (splitting up a model into individually emulated model outputs).

 PRISM (parameters) file [`prism_file`]
-	(Path to) The text-file that contains non-default values for the :ref:`PRISM parameters<parameters>` that need to be used for the currently loaded emulator.
+	(Path to) The text-file that contains non-default values for the :ref:`PRISM parameters<parameters>` that need to be used for the currently used :obj:`~prism.Pipeline` instance.
 	It is *None* if no such file is used.

 Prior covariance [`prior_cov`]